MarianaPerezG/MarsRover/Readme.txt

 - The format of the input file will always have the first line dedicated to the grid size and two by two the instructions for the rover initializing and movement.

-- If the initial position where the rover is sopped to be launched are occupied by another rover, it will not be launched and a warning will be shown.
+- If the initial position where the rover is supossed to be launched are occupied by another rover, it will not be launched and a warning will be shown.